sairajzero/Flo-Whatsapp/README.md

 2. FLO-Whatsapp server and Tor will be started automatically.
 (Hidden_service will be created on the 1st time).
 Your hidden_service onion address will be displayed in information dialog box
 ![Screenshot](screenshots/start-server.png)
 3. Open the onion address (url) in Onion browser (Brave for desktop or Orfox for android) [not necessary to be on the same device]
 4. Enter the FLO_ID private key when prompted.
-[FLO_ID can be generated using flo_webWallet (https://flo-webwallet.duckdns.org/) or flo-core wallet (https://github.com/ranchimall/FLO-wallet-core)]
+[FLO_ID can be generated using flo_webWallet (https://flo-webwallet.duckdns.org/) or flo-core wallet (https://github.com/ranchimall/FLO-wallet-core)] [!FLO_ID private key is most important !DO NOT lose or share it]
 ![Screenshot](screenshots/step4.png)
 5. New users and users changing the onion address will require to register in the FLO blockchain.
 (The registration is automatic, just click on ok when prompted and enter your name).
 A minimum amount will be required to register [Balance recharge can be done using https://international.bittrex.com/].
 Upon successful registration the txid will be alerted
 ![Screenshot](screenshots/step5_1.png)